Deus Ex (video game): Game design

 Spector described the early high-concept work on the game as the smoothest period, with later production running into repeated issues.
 The game's scale and conflicting suggestions from playtesters began causing problems for the team.
 There were also conflicts between Smith and Robert White, who both wanted to lead the gameplay design, so Spector split duties.
 Smith was given control of the simulation elements, while White was put in charge of the role-playing elements.
 The production milestones necessitated trimming or altering features; Spector recalled Smith using the phrase "Less is more" in reference to these elements.
 The conflicts between the two design teams were described by Spector as "a bunch of knock-down drag-out fights".
-The team's morale also suffered due to negative press surrounding Ion Storm from to the Dallas studio; these included controversies surrounding Daikatana (2000), and the troubled production of Anachronox (2001).
+The team's morale also suffered due to negative press surrounding Ion Storm from the Dallas studio; these included controversies surrounding Daikatana (2000), and the troubled production of Anachronox (2001).
 The Austin team adopted what Spector described as an unhelpful "'we'll show them' mentality", determined to distinguish their work from the Dallas studio.

 Planned environments needed to be scaled down due to technical issues that were appearing in early demo builds.
 Some content was cut entirely including a female option for JC Denton, and stages set in the White House, Russia, and on board a space station.
 Finished elements from those cut sections were incorporated into the final story and levels.
 The feature Spector most regretting dropping was plans for multiplayer that would have featured at release, describing the other dropped content as "just kind of stupid stuff".
 By contrast, Martin was upset that those sections had to be cut, but understood they had to release the game due to troubles with Ion Storm's other titles.
 Spector later commented that all aspects of the game's systems, except for the inventory management and NPC conversations, were redesigned in some form during production.